Infidea-CRM/hrms-frontend/README.md

-# hrms-frontend
-This is  Infidea in-house HRMS Portal Frontend
+This is updated version of Infidea Admin